This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Why are the symptoms of reactive airways disease common among children?

 As a young child's immune system (ability to fight infection) develops, he is less able to fight off colds and other illnesses.
 Reactive airways disease symptoms can occur because of airway swelling.
 A child's airways are small and narrow, making it easy for them to fill and get blocked with mucus.
-These factors make it hard for caregivers to know what is causing your child's symptoms, or the best way to treat them.
+These factors make it hard for healthcare providers to know what is causing your child's symptoms, or the best way to treat them.

 How is reactive airways disease diagnosed?